amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     GROUP BY species_id, year
     ORDER BY COUNT(*) DESC;

-***EXERCISE 6: Write a query to determine how many of each sex were counted in each species.
+***CHALLENGE 6: Write a query to determine how many of each sex were counted in each species.
 Ignore the records with no sex indicated.
 Then, expanding on this query, list the weight of the largest animal in each category.
 Ignore the records that do not have weight indicated.
 What species ID is the largest female and how much does she weigh?***

 ## <a name="joins"></a> Joins